jinlow/frankmer/README.md

 ## API

 After installation, the easiest way to use the application is running `frankmer` in the terminal with the time shortcut commands.
-These should be passed as integer values, prefixed with either "h", "m", or "s" to specify the hours, minutes, or seconds to initialize the timer with.
+These should be passed as integer values, suffixed with either "h", "m", or "s" to specify the hours, minutes, or seconds to initialize the timer with.
 For example:

 ```bash
 > frankmer 1h 10m 24s